 Lake Palestine is located about 15 miles southwest of Tyler, Texas, on Texas Highway 155, the result of a dam on the Neches River owned and operated by the Angelina and Neches River Authority.

 Portions of Anderson, Cherokee, Henderson, and Smith Counties are included in the lake.
-The Neches River continues its flow southward of the dam, establishing the boundary between
+The Neches River continues flowing southward from the dam, establishing the boundary between

 Anderson and Cherokee Counties.
 The channel of the Neches River through Lake Palestine marks the